BODY DESIGN & STRUCTURE

-Models equipped with either RL with Technology Packages feature an Active Front Lighting System (AFS).
-It also has Xenon High-Intensity Discharge (HID) headlights, 55-watt fog lights, and daytime running lights.
+The RL uses aggressively styled front headlight assemblies with integrated brushed-style metallic surrounds and trim accents.
+Acura RLs equipped with the Technology Package feature an Active Front Lighting System (AFS) that uses Xenon High-Intensity Discharge (HID) headlights, 55-watt fog lights and daytime running lights (DRL).

-In the Active Front Lighting System, the left low-beam unit can swivel left, and the right low beam can swivel right, to improve illumination while cornering, or to illuminate around the corner of an intersection.
-This allows the driver advance warning if a pedestrian, object or animal is in the way.
-Each light can swivel up to 20 degrees outboard, with the amount determined based on the vehicle speed and steering input.
+In the Active Front Lighting System, the left low-beam unit can swivel left and the right low beam can swivel right to improve nighttime illumination while cornering, or to help illuminate around the corner of an intersection.
+This improved illumination allows the RL driver increased opportunity to see if a pedestrian, animal, or object is in the way.
+Each HID headlight can independently swivel laterally up to 20-degrees, with the total amount of movement determined by vehicle speed and steering input.